sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - MVVM stands for Model View ViewModel based on the MVC(Model View Controller) pattern, the difference being the ViewModel is more separated from the Data so that its commands can function without having to know where the data is coming from.
 - MVW stands for Model View Whatever termed to avoid developers arguing over which category MV* Frameworks fall over.
 - Obfuscation - Takes minifying JS a step further by shortening variable and function names.
 But can introduce bugs if not done properly.
+- OAuth - is a open standard for authorization to server resources for client applications.
+It provides a process for end users to authorize third-party access without needing to share their credentials.
+OAuth is commonly used as a way for users to log into third party web sites using their Google, Facebook or Twitter passwords, without worrying about their access credentials being compromised.
 - Parsing - Taking raw data and converting into a formal data structure.
 - Primitive Data Type - A data type that can hold only single value i.e. no properties.
 In JS Primitive Data Types are Number, String, Boolean, null & undefined whereas Objects & Functions can have properties i.e. var a = {"a":1,"b":2}
 - Progressive Enhancement – Uses a bottom up approach to development, aiming to meet a minium requirements then enhancing for more modern technologies.